DesireeMcElroy/zillow-clustering-project/README.md

 abs_logerr | The absolute value of log error | float

 ## Results
-The ### model outperformed the baseline:
+Model 3 using PolynomialRegression narrowly outperformed the baseline model:
-1. Lowest RMSE value of .015.
+1. Baseline model achieved root mean square error (RMSE) of .16 and .17 on train and validate test sets respectively.
-2. Performed poorly on test dataset
+2. Model 3 achieved RMSE of .15 and .17 on train and validate test sets respectively.

-Need to improve model since it performed so poorly on test dataset.
+3. Model 3 resulted in RMSE of .14 on the unseen test data set.
+Arguably a good performance.

 ## Recommendations
 1. I would conduct a lot more statistical testing to be sure I binned my data correctly.